-My friends that have visited Nashville in the past have said nothing but great things about Nashville – the music, the energy, the love the city has for our country.
+My friends that have visited Nashville in the past have said nothing but great things about the city – the music, the energy, the love for our country.
 We didn’t get a chance to go on any tours, so most of the background information is done through research.
 Who knew I discovered a love for tours in new cities!

 Nickname: Music City